wger-project/wger/README.md

 ### Docker

 Useful to just try it out.
-Check the REAMES in wger/extras/docker on how to use the wger/devel docker image or the docker-compose file for development:
+Check the READMES in wger/extras/docker on how to use the wger/devel docker image or the docker-compose file for development:

 ```shell script